flpflan/u-freecam/README.md

 ### General Methods

-By any means, inject this dynamic library into the target process or application[^1].
+By any means, load this dynamic library into the target process or application[^1].

 For example, on Windows, you can use the DLL injection tool that comes with Cheat Engine (CE), while on Android, you can use [XInjector](https://github.com/WindySha/XInjector) (Non-root environments can use [Android-Virtual-Inject](https://github.com/reveny/Android-Virtual-Inject/releases/latest)).